 FIELD: The “field” is anywhere out of the studio where you may be working.

-FIELD PRODUCER: A producer who works with a photographer, or alone, in the field to produce a video story.
+FIELD PRODUCER: A producer who works with a photographer, maybe with a reporter, or alone in the field to produce a video story.

 FLASH CAM: An unmanned, stationary camera in the newsroom